apache/drill/_docs/configure-drill/securing-drill/093-configuring-custom-acls-to-secure-znodes.md

 ---
 title: "Configuring Custom ACLs to Secure znodes"
-date: 2018-12-08
+date: 2018-12-28
 parent: "Securing Drill"
 ---

-Drill uses ZooKeeper for dynamic service discovery in a cluster; ZooKeeper uses the Curator framework and Service Discovery recipe to discover services.
+Drill uses the Curator Framework to interact with ZooKeeper to discover services in a cluster.
 In addition to discovering services, Drill uses ZooKeeper to store certain cluster-level configuration and query profile information in znodes.
 A znode is an internal data tree in ZooKeeper that stores coordination- and execution-related information.
-Each time a Drillbit starts up and establish a new session with Zookeeper (using the Curator framework), a new znode is created.
 If information in the znodes is not properly secured, cluster privacy and/or security is compromised.

-You can create a custom ACL on the znodes to secure data.
+Drill allows users to create a custom ACL (access control list) on the znodes to secure data.

-ZooKeeper uses ACLs (access control lists) to control access to znodes and secure the information they store.
 ACLs specify sets of ids and permissions that are associated with the ids.
-The ZooKeeper ACLs are set such that only the Drillbit process user can access (create, delete, read, write, administer) all the ZooKeeper nodes in a Drill cluster, except for the service discovery znodes.
-When a Drillbit shuts-down, the ZooKeeper session ends and the znode is removed.
+ZooKeeper uses ACLs to control access to znodes and secure the information they store.

 Prior to Drill 1.15, ZooKeeper ACLs in secure and unsecure clusters were set to [world:all], meaning that all users had create, delete, read, write, and administrator access to the zknodes.
 Starting in Drill 1.15, ACLs in unsecure clusters are set to [world:all].
 ACLs in secure clusters are set to [authid: all], which provides only the authenticated user that created the znode with full access.
 Discovery znodes (znodes with the list of Drillbits) have an additional ACL set to [world:read] making the list of Drillbits readable by any user.

+- View the [drill-override-example.conf](https://github.com/apache/drill/blob/master/distribution/src/resources/drill-override-example.conf) file to see example ACL configurations.

 ##Securing znodes
 Complete the following steps to create a custom ACL and secure znodes: